-In this document, "Design Engineer" refers to the licensed professional who is responsible for sealing the contract documents, which indicates that he or she has performed or supervised the analysis, design, and document preparation for the structure and has knowledge of the load-carrying structural system.
+In this document, "Design Engineer" refers to the licensed professional who is responsible for sealing the Contract Plans.
+Sealing indicates that a licensed professional has performed or supervised the analysis, design, and document preparation for the structure and has knowledge of the loadcarrying structural system.